Cody-Nicholson96/Non-Tech/Critical_Thinking/fallacies.md

 -

-###Ad Hominem (To the man) Circumstantial Fallacy
+### Ad Hominem (To the man) Circumstantial Fallacy

 This fallacy is a subset of the Ad Hominem fallacy that is committed when an argument is discredited because it will benefit the person making the argument

 Example argument:

-> Of course academics argue in favour of the purposed expansion of university education: the more aspiring graduates there are, the more job opportunities there are for people like them.
+> Of course academics argue in favor of the purposed expansion of university education: the more aspiring graduates there are, the more job opportunities there are for people like them.

 Reconstruct in standard form:

 ```
-P1) Academics argue in favour of the expansion of university education
+P1) Academics argue in favor of the expansion of university education
 P2) The more aspiring grads there are, the more job opportunities there are for people like them
 ____________
-C) We should reject arguments in favour of expanding university education
+C) We should reject arguments in favor of expanding university education
 ```

 This reconstruction is neither valid nor inductively forceful, so we reconstruct again:

 ```
-P1) Academics argue in favour of the expansion of university education
+P1) Academics argue in favor of the expansion of university education
 P2) They would benefit from such an expansion
-P3) Whenever someone would benefit from something they propose, we should reject their arguments in favour of it
+P3) Whenever someone would benefit from something they propose, we should reject their arguments in favor of it
 ________________
-C) We should reject academics' arguments in favour of the proposal to expand the university
+C) We should reject academics' arguments in favor of the proposal to expand the university
 ```

 Now we can clearly see the fallacy at work in P3, making this argument invalid

 -

-###Tu Quoque ("You Too") Fallacy
+### Tu Quoque ("You Too") Fallacy

 This fallacy occurs when we make unwarranted connections between a person's alleged lack of credibility and the strength of their argument